bmc/scala-fundamentals/README.md

 - You can specify a different tag for the `almondsh/almond` Docker image, with `-t <tag>` or `--tag <tag>`.
 The default is "latest".
 - Use `--help` for a full usage display.
+- If you specify `bash` as the first and only argument (e.g., `./run-docker.sh bash`), you'll be thrown `bash` inside an instance of the Docker image.
+This is useful for debugging.

 ## Generating notebooks for a workshop or class